Overview

 (You can think of this as "the current object".)

-method takes the object as its argument
+The get_value method takes the object as its argument

-and returns the value
+and returns the value attribute of the object.

-method takes the object and a new value as arguments
+The set_value method takes the object and a new value as arguments

-attribute of the object to new_value
+and changes the value attribute of the object to new_value.

 Using objects

-That’s the end of the definition of class Box
+That’s the end of the definition of class Box.

-Now we need to know how to use it to create Thing
+Now we need to know how to use it to create Thing objects

-(instances of the class Box
+(instances of the class Box)

 and call their methods.